programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 output_file_name = 'data_output/year-subject-count.csv'
 ```

 And here is a trick: since processing XML files take much longer time than visualizing the data we make a cache.
-If the cache file (`output_file_name`) does not exist we extract the data from each available XML files, create a Pandas data frame, and save the result into a CSV file.
+If the cache file (`output_file_name`) does not exist we extract the data from each available XML file, create a Pandas data frame, and save the result into a CSV file.
 If we already have created the file, we do not process XMLs again, just read the CSV.

 ```Python
 if not os.path.isfile(output_file_name):